Digitally Sign PDFs: An Essential Guide for Professionals

 By validating the documents signed with a CertifiO digital signature, a recipient can verify various elements that ensure the legal reliability of the engineering document.

-• Document integrity
+- Document integrity

-If the document is no longer intact, the digital signature will disappear and the document will no longer be authentic.
+If the document is no longer intact, the digital signature will disappear and the document will no longer be authentic. - The identity of the signer

-The first name, last name, designation, name of the professional association or employer (Canada), and email address will appear in the certificate.
+The first name, last name, designation, name of the professional association or employer (Canada), and email address will appear in the certificate. - The root certificate

-It will be possible to identify the Notarius Certificate Authority (CA), proving that the certificate is issued by a trustworthy source and not by a self-signed certificate.
+It will be possible to identify the Notarius Certificate Authority (CA), proving that the certificate is issued by a trustworthy source and not by a self-signed certificate. - Timestamp authority

 The official universal time of the signature, not the time of the device used to sign (requires an internet connection).

-Completing the engineering industry’s digital transformation
+Driving the engineering industry’s digital transformation

 Securing the future: The rise of professional digital signatures in engineering

 Furthermore, as the industry moves towards more digital and automated systems, the need for reliable digital authentication becomes increasingly critical.
 The adoption of professional digital signatures will facilitate a smoother transition into these new technological standards and practices.
-It will also help to establish a uniform method of validation across the AEC sector, making it easier to maintain oversight and accountability.
+They also help to establish a uniform method of validation across the AEC sector, making it easier to maintain oversight and accountability.

-This move is not just about keeping pace with current trends but also about setting a foundation for future innovation and growth within the engineering profession.
+This move is not just about keeping pace with current trends, but also about setting a foundation for future innovation and growth within the engineering profession.